All Episodes

 The country's tired of the never-ending coverage.

-And as we have been pointing out, there's so much real evidence out there about real scandals that people have a genuine sense of fair-mindedness and fair play, and they're beginning to see that this is now a witch hunt, as the president said a long time ago against him.
+And as we have been pointing out, there's so much real evidence out there about real scandals that people have a genuine sense of fair-mindedness and fair play.

-And that they feel there's something so fundamentally unfair about the the whole thing.
+And it's entirely one-sided and that they feel there's something so fundamentally unfair about the whole thing.

-Where are the cuts for some reason it's not on my sheet here?
+For some reason, it's not on my sheet here.

 Where are the cuts as it relates to Rosenstein from this weekend?